Ou Yushan

-Ou Yushan (欧钰珊, born January 13, 2004, in Guangxi, China) is a Chinese artistic gymnast.
+Ou Yushan (欧钰珊 (歐鈺珊), born January 13, 2004, in Guangxi, China) is a Chinese artistic gymnast.
 She is the 2021 Summer World University Games all-around champion, balance beam champion, floor exercise champion, and team champion as part of the Chinese women's team.
 Ou is also the 2019 Junior World all-around bronze medalist and team and floor exercise silver medalist.
 She represented China at the 2020 Summer Olympics and was selected to participate in the 2024 Summer Olympics, joining the exclusive list of Chinese women's artistic gymnasts who have competed in two Olympic Games.

 Junior career

 2018

 Ou debuted at the senior-level Chinese National Championships, helping the Guangdong team to the gold medals in the women's team and mixed team competitions.

 2019

 Ou again represented Guangdong province at the Chinese National Championships.
 In the all-around, a fall on the uneven bars sunk her chances for the all-around gold, pushing her down to fourth place at that point, but after performing well on the balance beam she finished with a bronze medal.
 She also won three more individual medals: gold on the balance beam, silver on the floor exercise behind Shang Chunsong and bronze on the uneven bars behind Liu Tingting and Cheng Shiyi.
 Additionally, Ou and Liu led the Guandong province to win another gold in the provincial team final.

 In June, Ou was selected to represent China at the inaugural Junior World Championships alongside Wei Xiaoyuan and Guan Chenchen.
 While there, she helped China finish second in the team final, behind Russia and ahead of the United States.
 Individually, Ou finished third in the all-around behind Russians Viktoria Listunova and Vladislava Urazova and won silver on floor exercise once again behind Listunova.
 She also placed fifth on uneven bars and eighth on balance beam after a fall.